Dealing with dating can be tough. Photo by Matt Nelson on Unsplash

 When our teens get into dating it can be pretty scary for us as parents.
 Suddenly our babies are in the adult world of love!
 Negotiating all those emotional, physical (Ahh!) and social aspects that come with relationships.
 But, considering most teenagers don’t end up marrying their first love, what do we do when they, inevitably, break up?

 Heart break, Winch says, shares all of the same traits as other types of loss and grief: not being able to sleep, obsessive thoughts that distract you, lowered immunity and even clinical depression.
-Loosing a girlfriend or boyfriend has a huge impact.
-Your teen might not only loose their relationship but also loose a big part of their social life, friends, activities, and even their identity.
+Losing a girlfriend or boyfriend has a huge impact.
+Your teen might not only lose their relationship but also lose a big part of their social life, friends, activities, and even their identity.
 Break ups can affect people for months.
 But as parents, there are things we can do — based on the latest research in this area — to help our teens heal their broken hearts.

 8 steps that help fix a broken heart

 1) Understand what’s happening in a heartbroken brain.
 Brain studies have shown that heartbreak is like withdrawal from drugs.
 You become obsessed: obsessed with the person you love or obsessed with figuring out what went wrong.
 When you obsess, play memories of them over and over in your head, look at photos, and try to contact them, you’re getting your ‘fix’.
 That’s what makes it so difficult to stop doing those things, even when you want to.

 Biological anthropologist, Helen Fisher did a study on heartbreak where she looked at people’s brains in a functional MRI (fMRI).

 “We put people in the machine, and the results really amazed me,” she says.
 “We found that when they looked at a picture of the person they love, the hypothalamus was pumping out dopamine”